coding-nomadic/reactive-customer-service/README.md

 ## Reactive-rest-service with CRUD operations

-Rest endpoints for customer, built in Spring webflux and R2DBC (driver reactive in nature) with postgreSQL Database.
+Rest endpoints for customer, built in Spring webflux and R2DBC (driver) with postgreSQL Database.

 Run the project with maven command as below -